CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 sinteractive -c 2 -m 10000 # type this command on login node bash run_snakemake.sh   # run the workflow
 ```
-!!!
+!!! note
     If you are using cluster configuration for snakemake workflow,
     please note that cluster configurations are no longer supported on recent versions of snakemake.
 Please consider using   [profiles](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) instead.

-!!!
+!!! note
     Scaling up of your jobs using slurm should be done carefully to
     avoid unnecessary overload on slurm accounting database due to a large number of small jobs.
 Consider either configuring **localrules** cautiously with slurm or using Hyperqueue executor.

 ### Running snakemake with python packages installed *via.* tykky wrapper